 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE

-There are a number of rockpools leading up to the main set of falls which are very inviting with there milky blue waters.
-This is your first opportunity to take a refreshing dip following the long journey to reach this Bohol tourist spot.
+There are a number of rockpools leading up to the main set of falls which are very inviting with their milky blue waters.

 The height of Can-umantad Falls is said to be 60ft making it the tallest waterfall in Bohol.
-Its water source originates from the blue and cool water from Pundol Spring in Candapdapan, making its way downstream to the 60ft drop at Can Umantad Falls and into a large basin below.
+Its water source originates from Pundol Spring in Cadapdapan, making its way downstream to the 60ft drop at Can Umantad Falls and into a large basin below.

 Swimming under the flow of water to receive a natural head and neck massage is an awesome experience to have at Can-umantad Falls Candijay.
 The water is quite shallow on the edges of the catch basin but it becomes deeper the closer you get to the falls.

-There are plenty of seating areas around the main falls which is a perfect spot to chill out for a while and let the epicness of this Bohol attraction sink in
+There are plenty of seating areas around the base of the falls which is a perfect spot to chill out and marvel at this natural attraction.

-Next on this list of best Bohol Waterfalls is Kinahugan Falls which is one of the most off-the-beaten-path waterfalls in Bohol.
-A short five-minute hike along a jungle trail to Kinahugan Falls is a worthy adventure on your list of what to do in Bohol.
+Next on this list of the waterfalls in Bohol is Kinahugan Falls which is one of the most off-the-beaten-path waterfalls on the island,

-Kinahugan Falls is located in Jagna on Bohol island.
+Kinahugan Falls is located in Jagna in East Bohol.
 From Anda, it’s s a 37km drive that takes approximately 50 minutes.